DeveloperDowny/hox_url_shortener/TASK.md

 ● [v] Design the database schema.
 Save it in an SQL file during submission.
 (2 points) ● [] Create a screen called “Edit Link” that allows users to create and edit short links.
 (2 points)
-● [] Create a screen called “View Links” that allows users to view all the short links created by them.
+● [v] Create a screen called “View Links” that allows users to view all the short links created by them.
 (2 points)
 ● [v] Make sure the short links created are always unique.
 (2 points) ● [v] When a user tries to access a short link via browser, the link should hit your API